-Independent contractors are not covered by Cal/OSHA.
-However, there is still a lot an independent contractor can do to protect their health and safety on the job.
-Just because independent contractors are considered self-employed and cannot rely on employers or Cal/OSHA for protection, it does not mean they shouldn't do everything in their power to protect themselves.
-Independent contractors should find out what chemicals are in the products they work with by getting SDSs from the manufacturers.
-They can also draw up a plan for protecting themselves from health and safety hazards.
+Independed contract are not covered by Cal/OSHA.
+However, there is still a lot a protect their health and safety on the job.
+The became independent contractors are considered self-employed and sange by the employers or Cal/OSHA for protection, it does not mean the moule of do verything in their power to protect themselves.
+Independent contractor ould find out what chemicals are in the products they work with by ting SDSs from the manufacturers.
+They can also draw up a plan protecting themselves from health and safety hazards.
 If there are several independent contractors in the establishment, they can work together to develop an IIPP that will protect everyone.
 IIPPs are a good idea for independent contractors, but they are not legally required as they are for employers.
 To get ideas on how to construct an IIPP, visit Cal/OSHA's website.
 Cal/OSHA has provided a guide on how to develop an IIPP, complete with checklists and self-inspection sheets to make the process simple.
-Go to: www.dir.ca.gov/dosh/dosh publications/iipp.htmld
+Go to: www.dir.ca.gov/dosh/dosh publications/iipp.html.